Pears among the most pesticide-contaminated fruit in EWG’s Dirty Dozen™

 All pear samples were thoroughly washed before testing.
 Most pears tested were grown in the U.S., not imported.

-The new pesticides detected on pears include fungicides, applied to control fungus and mold, as well as insecticides.
+The pesticides detected on pears include fungicides, applied to control fungus and mold, and insecticides.
+About 75 percent of the 2021 samples had four or more pesticide residues.
 This is troubling because there is very little research on the health effects of ingesting multiple pesticides.

-But not all trends in pesticide use on pears are negative.
-Over the past two decades, the EPA has restricted the use of highly toxic organophosphate and carbamate pesticides.
-EWG detected three highly toxic insecticides in baby food in 1995, and USDA found two of these (azinphos-methyl and formetanate hydrochloride) on fresh pear samples in 2009.
+But not all of the pesticide trends for pears are negative.
+Over the past two decades, the Environmental Protection Agency has restricted the use of highly toxic organophosphate and carbamate pesticides, which are no longer detected on fresh pairs but were found on fresh pear samples in 2009.